 - Environment (Safety/Home/Community)

 Whereas, if you feel overwhelmed in your day to day life, unable to specifically pinpoint the source of this overwhelm, creating a Wheel of Wellness with more narrowly defined sections in each of the primary domains might help you gain some clarity as to where you need to direct your energy to achieve a better sense of balance.
 For example, for the physical domain, you could break that down into nutrition, movement and sleep.
-There are no steadfast rules for this activity, but it is good to keep in mind the mind-body-spirit paradigm in relationship to the external world (environment & relationships), when brainstorming the parts of your wheel.
-Once you decide on how to divide the parts of your wheel into the representative parts of your life, you, then, score each part on a scale of 0 to 10, to zero being the center of the circle, and 10 being the border of the circle.
+There are no steadfast rules for this activity, but it is good to remember the mind-body-spirit paradigm, in relationship to the external world (environment & relationships), when brainstorming the parts of your wheel.
+Once you decide on how to divide the parts of your wheel into the representative parts of your life, then, you score each part on a scale of 0 to 10, with zero being the center of the circle, and 10 being the border of the circle.

 A Big Picture View